-For the FSS Aanalysis., a review of Recommendation ITU-R S.1328, “Satellite system characteristics to be considered in frequency sharing analysis within the fixed-satellite service,” revealed that currently there are no systems specified for the 15.4 to 15.7 GHz band. .
+FSS Analysis., The technical characteristics of FSS systems that operate uplinks and downlinks in the 15.4-15.7 GHz band were found in Recommendation ITU-R S.1328-3- “Satellite system characteristics to be considered in frequency sharing analyses within the fixed-satellite service.”
+S.1328-3 Table 8 provides characteristics and includes some added technical assumptions that are required to perform the simulation.
+Report ITU-R M.2170 provides the analytical approach and assumptions used to evaluate the compatibility of System 6 with FSS satellite and Earth stations.

+ARNS Analysis.
 For the aeronautical radionavigation service (airborne weather radar), a survey of ITU-R Recommendations revealed that currently there are no systems characteristics available for study.
-Therefore, no sharing analysis is conducted at this time.
+Therefore, no sharing analysis for airborne weather radar is conducted at this time.

-]
+The technical characteristics of ARNS systems (MPR, SBR and RSMS) were found in Recommendation ITU-R S.1340.
+The technical approach, and assumptions used in the studies are documented in Report ITU-R M.2170 .

 Analysis of the Results of Studies

+It should be noted that the results shown below are based on an assumed duty cycle for System 6 of 100%.
+The actual maximum duty for System-6 is 20%.
+If a duty cycle of 20% was used for the analysis the predicted interference level would be lower and the required separation distances would be reduced.
+This consideration provides additional support for an allocation to RLS in the frequency band 14.4-15.7 GHz.

-. .[ALS Analysis.: The results from the ALS analysis are summarized in Table 1 below.
+. .
+ALS Analysis.: The results from the ALS analysis are summarized in Table 1 below.

 For cases of far antenna sidelobe to far antenna sidelobe coupling analysis, no separation distances are required.
 Normal ALS full transmits power, 2200 Watts, and half power of 1100 Watts is used in the calculations.